kyourek/Ensues.Security/README.md

 **Ensues.Security** contains a password algorithm that allows new passwords to be made more robust while not affecting old passwords.

 `PasswordAlgorithm` defaults to using the SHA-256 `HashAlgorithm` and 1000 key-stretching iterations.
-If requirements change, the `HashAlgorithm` and number of key-stretching iterations can change without having to alter previously created passwords or using a database schema.
+If requirements change, the `HashAlgorithm` and number of key-stretching iterations can change without having to alter previously created passwords or use a database schema.
 This is possible because information about how the password hash was created is stored in the encoded password itself.

 Usage
 ===================